 Sex-Related Offenses in Wisconsin

-With a child sexual offenses that include force, the threat of force or any violence is a first-degree offense.
-Even with consent, sexual intercourse or content with a person under 16 it is considered second-degree sexual assault.
-But having criminal charges brought does not necessarily mean a person was directly involved, because of the Failure to Act law in which a person knows about an offense happening to a child who cannot physically and/or emotionally resist but does not act to prevent or stop it.
-Even a person who is found guilty of a failure to act offense can be convicted as a felony sex offender.
+With a child, sexual offenses that include force, the threat of force or any violence is a first-degree offense.
+Even with consent, sexual intercourse or content with a person under 16, it is considered second-degree sexual assault.
+But having criminal charges brought does not necessarily mean a person was directly involved because of the Failure to Act law in which a person knows about an offense happening to a child who cannot physically and/or emotionally resist but does not act to prevent or stop it.
+Even a person who is found guilty of a failure-to-act offense can be convicted as a felony sex offender.

 Wisconsin Sex Offender Registry

-With sex related offenses, there is another consideration: registration in the national sex offender registry.
-This involves confirming your address with your local police, and may affect the types of jobs a person can hold or where they are allowed to live.
+With sex-related offenses, there is another consideration: registration in the national sex offender registry.
+This involves confirming your address with your local police and may affect the types of jobs a person can hold or where they are allowed to live.

-While each state has its own specific requirements for registration, they are are written to comply with the Sex Offender Registration and Notification Act.
+While each state has its own specific requirements for registration, they are written to comply with the Sex Offender Registration and Notification Act.
 Offenders who have been found guilty of specific sex offenses are typically required to update their registration locally on an annual basis or whenever they move.
-Not keeping up with registration can be considered a crime in itself, so it is important to understand the requirements in your area to ensure you are compliant.
+Not keeping up with registration can be considered a crime in itself, so it is crucial to understand the requirements in your area to ensure you are compliant.

 Defenses for Sexual Assault

-Typical defenses for those who are accused sexual assault or related crimes may include consent or agreement, innocence, or insanity, among many others.
+Typical defenses for those who are accused of sexual assault or related crimes may include consent or agreement, innocence, or insanity, among many others.

 What Are the Consequences of a Felony Conviction?